backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/CloudFormation SOA.md

 	- We have all the same components (Principal, Effect, Action, Resource) as present in the IAM policy.

 - Generally if a CloudFormation template gives an *error when launching resources in another region* it is mainly due to the fact that the *specific AMIs are not present in that region*.

+> [!question]- A multi-national company extensively uses AWS CloudFormation to model and provision its AWS resources.
+A human error had earlier deleted a critical service from the CloudFormation stack that resulted in business loss. *The company is looking at a quick and effective solution to lock the critical resources from any updates or deletes*.
+As a SysOps Administrator, what will you suggest to address this requirement?
+> Use **Stack policies** to protect critical stack resources from unintentional updates.

+- If there are **permission issues** then the stack *WONT be created at all*.
+	- It *WONT be in a partially created state*.